gareth-24/template-repo/README.md

 ├── src/
 │   ├── // Our source code goes in src/
-│   ├── // The JS, CSS, and HTML files in here change from project to project │   ├── css/
+│   ├── // The JS, CSS, and HTML files in here change from project to project │   ├── assets/ our images and other assets go here
+│   ├── css/
 │   ├── js/
 │   ├── index.js // We always need to include the entrypoint JS file called index.js